Pop Williams: Chicago Cubs

 Williams joined the major league Chicago Orphans in 1902.
 He went 11–16 with a 2.49 ERA, 27 complete games, and 99 strikeouts.
 Williams was tied for eighth in the National League in both losses and home runs per nine innings that season.
 Williams was re-signed by the Orphans, now renamed the Chicago Cubs, for the 1903 season.
 He did not join the Cubs in spring training that season as he was coaching the Bowdoin College baseball team.
 With the Cubs in 1903, Williams went 0–1 with a 5.40 ERA in one game, a start.

 Later career

 In April of the 1903 season, the Philadelphia Phillies purchased Williams from the Cubs.
 His tenure with the Phillies proved short, however, as after two games with a 1–1 record and a 3.00 ERA, he was released.
 As a free agent, Williams signed with the Boston Beaneaters.
-In ten games, he went 4–5 with a 4.12 ERA, nine complete games and 20 strikeouts.
-All of his games were for starts.
+In ten games, all starts, he went 4–5 with a 4.12 ERA, nine complete games and 20 strikeouts.
 On the season, Williams went 5–7 with a 3.99 ERA, 12 complete games and 30 strikeouts in 13 games, all starts, between Chicago, Philadelphia and Boston.